News

 Q2.
 Who can take the OET?

-Healthcare professionals such as doctors, nurses, dentists, pharmacists, and others can take OET to prove their English proficiency in medical contexts.
+Healthcare professionals such as doctors, nurses, dentists, pharmacists, and others can take the OET to prove their English proficiency in medical contexts.

 Q3.
 Which countries accept OET?